mattpolito/slugworth/README.md

 Getting started is easy!
 Just ensure that your model has a database column of type `String` called `slug`

-To use just add two declarations to your module and away you go!
+To use, just add two declarations to your `ActiveRecord` class and away you go!

 ```ruby
 class User < ActiveRecord::Base